JackLawhorn/Heavens-Above-Gardens-Below/Posts/Psionics.md

 ### Hallucination

 Hallucination is a field of psionics that involves the creation and manifestation of sensory illusions which exist within the [[Psionic Sphere]] and not within the [[Prime Material Sphere]].
 These illusions appear real to those with limited psionic ability, though greater psionic influence is required to manifest illusions that are more realistic or that hold up to closer inspection.
 As a rule of thumb, manifestation scales in difficulty based on how many senses are being fooled by the illusion.
-A particularly strong psion might be able to enthrall a single person within a complete and self-sustaining illusion.
+A particularly strong [[psion]] might be able to enthrall a single person within a complete and self-sustaining illusion.

 Generally, a psion's ability to recognize an illusion as unreal is greater than that of someone who is untrained in psionics.
 This ability also grows with their ability to create them.
 Two psions on relatively even footing in this subfield might be able to create illusions convincing enough to fool the other at a glance, but will falter under closer inspection.
 Once the illusory nature of a hallucination is discovered, most psions are quickly able to deconstruct them within the Psionic Sphere and end their influence on those within the Prime Material Sphere.

 #### Psionic communication

 Psionic communication describes non-verbal communication through psionic means.
-The range and quality of transmission is limited only by the [[#psionic influence|influence]] of the psion, so this technique also enables immediate telecommunication.
+The range and quality of transmission is limited only by the [[#psionic influence|influence]] of the [[psion]], so this technique also enables immediate telecommunication.
 Psionic communication is simply the manifestation of an auditory hallucination, and a more powerful psion is able to limit the perception of the communication to intended targets.
 Though the use of auditory illusions are most common, more powerful psions can get messages across using the other senses.
 Psions can communicate via visual flashes quite effectively.

 One tool the [[Psionic College]] has kept for itself is its [[psionic telecommunication network]]: a hexagonal grid of towers constructed around [[Omphalos, the City of Gardens]] which drastically increases the range from which messages can be psionically transmitted.